What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Wednesday 11th March: On My Block season 3

-A 3rd run for the comedy drama sequence (pictured above) about 4 street-savvy pals going by way of highschool in an inner-city Los Angeles neighbourhood.
+A 3rd run for the comedy drama sequence (pictured above) about 4 street-savvy associates going by way of highschool in an inner-city Los Angeles neighbourhood.
 Watch on Netflix

 Tuesday 10th March: Carmen Sandiego: to Steal or Not to Steal